bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/hardware.md

 ### For AIX

-Returns **true** if the operating system is hosted on a virtualized LPAR (determined if a virtual SCSI adapter or birtual Fibre Channel adapter is found).
+Returns **true** if the operating system is hosted on a virtualized LPAR (determined by finding a virtual SCSI adapter or virtual Fibre Channel adapter).
 Returns **false** if the operating system is hosted on a physical LPAR.